-However, in the present case, the earlier dismissal order referred to by the learned SPP for CBI came to be passed in an interim bail application.
+However, in the present case, the earlier dismissal order referred to by the learned ASG came to be passed in an interim bail application.
 Though the applicant had filed an earlier application for regular bail before this Court, the same was withdrawn with liberty to seek redressal before the Trial Court.
 On 13.04.2021, this Court had permitted the application to be withdrawn, with liberty aforementioned, and was not considered on merits.
-In this backdrop, the submission made on behalf of the CBI is discounted and this Court proceeds to consider the bail application on its own merits.
+In this backdrop, the submission made on behalf of the ED is discounted and this Court proceeds to consider the bail application on its own merits.

-23. Before proceeding to analyse the facts of the present case, this Court deems it expedient to recapitulate the position of law on grant of bail.

-24. Article 21 of the Constitution of India guarantees a right to personal liberty to every person, and thus, time and again, it has been opined by Courts across the country that bail is the rule and jail an exception.
+- 24. Before proceeding to analyse the facts of the present case, this Court deems it expedient to recapitulate the position of law on grant of bail. - 25.
+Article 21 of the Constitution of India guarantees a right to personal liberty to every person, and thus, time and again, it has been opined by Courts across the country that bail is the rule and jail an exception.
 Besides reiterating this view, the Supreme Court in Sanjay Chandra (Supra) has further laid down that both factors, i.e., severity of the punishment and gravity of the offence, have to be simultaneously weighed while determining whether or not to grant bail to an accused.
-Relevant excerpt from the decision is extracted hereunder:- liberty must be considered a punishment, unless it can be required to ensure that an accused person will stand his trial when called upon.
-The courts owe more than verbal respect to the principle that punishment begins after conviction, and that every man is deemed to be innocent until duly tried and duly found guilty.
+Relevant excerpt from the decision is extracted hereunder:- - "21.
+In bail applications, generally, it has been laid down from the earliest times that the object of bail is to secure the appearance of the accused person at his trial by reasonable amount of bail.
+The object of bail is neither punitive nor preventative.
+Deprivation of liberty must be considered a punishment, unless it can be required to ensure that an accused person will stand his trial when called upon.
+The courts owe more than verbal respect to the principle that punishment begins after conviction, and that every man is deemed to be innocent until duly tried and duly found guilty. - 22.
+From the earliest times, it was appreciated that detention in custody pending completion of trial could be a cause of great hardship.
+From time to time, necessity demands that some unconvicted persons should be held in custody pending trial to secure their attendance at the trial but in such cases, "necessity" is the operative test.
+In this country, it would be quite contrary to the concept of personal liberty enshrined in the Constitution that any person should be punished in respect of any matter, upon which, he has not been convicted or that in any circumstances, he should be deprived of his liberty upon only the belief that he will tamper with the witnesses if left at liberty, save in the most extraordinary circumstances.